 Thank you for your invitation!
-I’ve prepared this Speaker Packet to help you decide if I’m a good fit for your event.
-If I’ve left anything out, or you need additional information, please don’t hesitate to ask.
-As a courtesy, I’ll follow up with you in about a week.
+I’ve prepared this brief speaker packet to help you decide if I’m a good fit for your event.
+If I can answer any of your questions, please don’t hesitate to contact me using the form at the bottom of this page.

-Jennifer and her husband have been married for 25 years and have 4 sons, all homeschooled since Day 1.
-All of their sons have earned college credit in high school, and collectively her family has 9 degrees from 7 different colleges.
+Jennifer and her husband have 4 sons, all homeschooled since Day 1.
+Their sons all began earning college credit in high school, and collectively her family has 11 degrees from 8 different colleges.

-Full curriculum vitae /resume is available upon request.
+Jennifer’s full curriculum vitae is available upon request.

 Title: Homeschooling for College Credit: A Parent’s Guide to Resourceful High School Planning